CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Results

 \subsection{CryoBench}

-In noiseless \texttt{Tomotwin-100}, we find that \method/ greatly outperforms CryoDRGN in $\mathrm{FSC}_{\mathrm{AUC}}$, approaching the performance of backprojection, and is better or comparable in all real space 3D shape metrics (Table~\ref{tab:tab_per-img_nonoise}).
-In the standard noisy (SNR 0.01) case, we note that all baselines except CryoDRGN are unable to handle extreme compositional heterogeneity and fail to produce reasonable reconstructions (Table~\ref{tab:tab_per-img_snr001}).
-Here, we find that \method/ clearly outperforms all baselines, including CryoDRGN, in the gold standard $\mathrm{FSC}_{\mathrm{AUC}}$ metric.
-Compared to CryoDRGN, performance in 3D shape metrics is more mixed, which we attribute to the presence of minor artifacts in \method/'s reconstructions that are less prevalent in CryoDRGN's reconstructions.
-Qualitatively, we find that \method/ captures the global shape more precisely and more fine-grained details than CryoDRGN, resulting in higher resolution (Figure~\ref{fig:tomo_sim2struct}(a)), which is also reflected in the FSC curves (Figure~\ref{fig:per_img_fsc}).
+On \texttt{Tomotwin-100}, we find that \method/ outperforms all other methods in terms of $\mathrm{FSC}_{\mathrm{AUC}}$ and is comparable to cryoDRGN in 3D shape metrics (Table~\ref{tab:tab_per-img_snr001}).
+Qualitatively, we find that \method/ captures more high resolution details than cryoDRGN (Figure~\ref{fig:tomo_sim2struct}(a)), which is also reflected in the FSC curves (Figure~\ref{fig:per_img_fsc}).
 We attribute this to the more expressive conditioning of the \method/'s hypernetwork architecture.
-Both \method/ and CryoDRGN produce reasonable looking latent spaces (Figure~\ref{fig:latent_umap}). \method/ has much less variability, as indicated by smaller standard deviations for all metrics.
+Both \method/ and cryoDRGN produce clustered latent spaces (Figure~\ref{fig:latent_umap}). \method/ has much less variability, as indicated by smaller standard deviations for all metrics.
 We also find that higher FSCs do not necessarily result in higher Chamfer Distance or volumetric IoU, indicating that our new metrics are capturing differences in structure that are not being captured by FSC.

-Diagnostic results on \texttt{IgG-1D} can be found in the Appendix~\ref{si_confhet}.
-We find that although \method/ was not specifically designed for conformational heterogeneity, it successfully recovers the circular motion of the IgG protein.
+Additional results on \texttt{IgG-1D} can be found in Appendix~\ref{sec:si_confhet}.